 Making the commitment and sticking to it is the first and most difficult step of the process.
 The next step is making a plan.
 That’s where this guide comes in.
 We’ve got 5 quick and easy healthy snacks to help you lose weight and get healthier:

-Healthy Snack #1: Apple slices and almond butter
+Healthy Snacks #1: Apple slices and almond butter

 Apples are a great source of nutrients and antioxidants.
 They are also high in fiber.
 They can aid in digestion, improve gut health and reduce the risk of heart disease.